Where is the 2017 Super Bowl 51: Location, kickoff time, date for Patriots vs. Falcons

-Where is 2017 Super Bowl: Patriots vs. Falcons location, date, kickoff time
+Where is 2017 Super Bowl: Patriots vs. Falcons location, date, start time

 Here's all the details you need to know to get you ready for Super Bowl LI